Pecan Pie Bars

 Instructions

-- CRUST: Preheat oven to 350°F. Spray a jelly roll pan with cooking spray or grease using butter.
+- Shortbread Crust: Preheat oven to 350°F. Spray a jelly roll pan with nonstick cooking spray or grease using butter.
 Set aside.

-- In a medium size mixing bowl use a whisk to sift together flour, powdered sugar and salt.
-Using an electric mixer or a pastry blender, cut the butter into the dry ingredients until it resembles coarse crumbs.
+- In a medium bowl use a whisk to sift together the flour, powdered sugar and salt.
+Using a food processor or a pastry cutter, cut the butter into the dry ingredients until it resembles coarse crumbs.

-- Press firmly and evenly into pan.
-Bake for 20-22 minutes or until lightly golden.
+- Press mixture firmly and evenly onto the bottom and sides of the prepared pan.
+Bake for 20-22 minutes or until lightly golden brown.

-- Meanwhile, using an electric mixer, beat together eggs, corn syrup, granulated sugar, brown sugar, butter and vanilla in a large bowl until well blended.
+- Pecan Pie Filling: Meanwhile, using an electric mixer, beat together eggs, corn syrup, granulated sugar, brown sugar, melted butter and vanilla extract in a large bowl until well blended.
 Stir in pecans.

-- Spread evenly over crust.
-Bake 25 minutes at 350°F until filling is firm around the edges and slightly firm in center.
-Cool completely on wire rack.
+- Pour filling evenly over the crust.
+Place the pan into the oven and bake 25 minutes at 350°F or until filling is firm around the edges and slightly firm in center when the pan is gently shaken.
+Cool pecan bars completely in the pan on wire rack.

-- Cut into 48 even pieces.
-Store in an airtight container at room temperature.
+- Slice into 48 even pieces.
+Store in an airtight container at room temperature for up to 5 days or chilled for one week.

 Notes

-- Adjust the baking time and bake these bars until the edges are golden and the center shows very slight movement when gently shaken.
-If you underbake, the centers could be runny.
+- Adjust the baking time as needed baking until the edges are golden brown and the center shows very slight movement when gently shaken.
+If you underbake the pecan bars the centers will be runny.

 - Store these pecan pie bars in an airtight container at room temperature for up to one week.

 - These bars can also be frozen for up to 2 months.
-Separate layers with wax paper.
+Separate layers with wax paper or parchment paper.

 Very good flavor, I like the bar form much better than traditional pie.
 Will definitely make this again!